sevenyearcoma/sevenyearcoma/README.md

 ###
-ⅰ. building tools in silence.

-ⅱ. finding beauty in the open source.
+ⅰ. building in silence, creating with intent. ⅱ. finding beauty in clean code and open hearts. ⅲ. software is the craft, kindness is the purpose.

-ⅲ. kindness as a default state.

 —

-*«to build is to serve.»*
+*«the goal is to help, the tool is the code.»*

+true wealth is found in friends, open source, and the quiet joy of a build that works.

+✧